bparanj/crystal/electronics/book/basics/inductive-reactance.md

 1. **Create the Circuit**: Use the Tinkercad interface to place the components on the virtual breadboard.
 2. **Simulate**: Run the simulation to observe the phase difference and the effect of reactance.
 Use the virtual multimeter to measure the voltage and current.

-This experiment helps visualize how inductors behave in AC circuits and demonstrates the concept of reactance effectively.
+This experiment shows how inductors behave in AC circuits and demonstrates the concept of reactance.

 ### **Inductive Reactance**